 - Maintain operational continuity

-This philosophy is consistent with insights shared in Forward Funding’s How to Grow resource hub, where capital is positioned as a tool for enabling progress rather than reacting to challenges.
+This philosophy is consistent with insights shared in Forward Funding’s Insights resource hub, where capital is positioned as a tool for enabling progress rather than reacting to challenges.

-Flexible repayment business loans are financing solutions that adjust payment amounts or schedules based on a business’s cash flow or revenue.
+Flexible repayment business advances are financing solutions that adjust payment amounts or schedules based on a business’s cash flow or revenue.

 Can business loan payments be adjusted based on revenue?